 A few minutes later, Michael Duff was penalised for a foul on Aguero but when the free-kick came in, City substitute Wilfried Bony's header was easy for Heaton to deal with.

 City were upping the tempo, and in stoppage time claimed for a penalty when Ben Mee challenged Zabaleta as he ran with the ball into a crowded area.

 Referee Andre Mariner waved away the appeals as City saw the Barclays Premier League title slip further from their grasp.

-Get two free £10 bets on Chelsea v Manchester City (or other matches) by opening a new account at William Hill.
+Get two free £10 bets on Burnley v Manchester City (or other matches) by opening a new account at William Hill.
 Place an initial bet of a minimum of £10 and William Hill will give you two £10 bets.
 You must enter the promotional code ''F20'' when signing up as a new customer.